-Tell her you came to the children of Israel,
+Tell her you came to children of Israel, not to Phoenician dogs.

 ‘You hear what they say?’ he demanded.

-‘Master,’ I replied, feeling the bond between us (A humour we shared alone)
+‘Master’, I replied, feeling the bond between us (A humour we shared alone)

-‘Even dogs are allowed scraps from the table when the children reject them’.
+‘even dogs are allowed scraps from the table when the children reject them’.

 His face smiled too.